BIDS/repro-case-studies/case-studies/chartgerink.md

 Following the preregistration, the study is actually conducted.
 During this time, there is sufficient time to rewrite the preregistration into the introduction and method sections of the manuscript.
 It is possible to write your preregistration in such a way that it already resembles these sections, but I suggest to be more detailed in the preregistration and subsequently prune it into the manuscript.

 When the study has been conducted, the raw data need to be stored in a non-proprietary file format and stored as read-only files.
 It is important to ensure the file is read-only, so you do not accidentally make adjustments to the file and are able to comply with any data policies that you are subject to.
 Saving the raw data as a non-proprietary format means that you should not save it as an SPSS, Excel, or other commercial format, but as a clear-text file such as a comma separated value (CSV) file.
-Clear-text files ensure that the data will remain readable in the future, whereas proprietary file formats might not be.Moreover, with clear-text files other people are not required to acquire commercial software packages to read the data.
+Clear-text files ensure that the data will remain readable in the future, whereas proprietary file formats might not be.
+Moreover, with clear-text files other people are not required to acquire commercial software packages to read the data.

 After having safely stored the data, it is time for data to be cleaned in an automated, scripted manner.
 I typically conduct my data cleaning in `R`.
 I try not to clean data by hand, because I often forget what I have done; scripted data cleaning prevents this entirely.
 If I do need to manually clean data, the logbook provided by version control is a safety measure.